Infinidat/sublime-infinidat/README.txt

         Infinidat: Open Next File
         Infinidat: Open Previous File

-Gitorious clone
+GitLab clone
 ---------------
-    Quickly clone a git repository from a Gitorious server.
+    Quickly clone a git repository from a GitLab server.
 When activated, the plugin fetches the repository list and shows the list using Sublime's quick panel.
     Fetching the list and cloning are done by infi.projector - the path to the projector executable must be defined in the plugin settings.

-    Activate using the Command Palette (Infinidat: Gitorious Clone) or define keyboard shortcut, for example:
+    Activate using the Command Palette (Infinidat: GitLab Clone) or define keyboard shortcut, for example:

-        { "keys": ["ctrl+shift+c"], "command": "gitorious_clone" }
+        { "keys": ["ctrl+shift+c"], "command": "gitlab_clone" }